-This means, if a 403(b) plan has this provision and an employee completes 1,000 hours of service in any year, then the employer must allow that individual to participate in the 403(b) plan in any later year, regardless of the number of hours of service that individual subsequently completes.
+This means, under the “less than 20 hours per week” exclusion, if an employee completes 1,000 hours of service in any year, then the employer must allow that individual to participate in the 403(b) plan in any later year, regardless of the number of hours of service that individual subsequently completes.
 This is known as the “once in, always in” rule.
-That is, the only way that an employee could be excluded as having worked “fewer than 20 hours per week” is if that employee never completed at least 1,000 hours of service in any year, known as an “exclusion year.”
+That is, the only way that an employee could be excluded as having worked fewer than 20 hours per week is if that employee never completes at least 1,000 hours of service in any year.
 The following is an example:

 - ABC School’s 403(b) plan document excludes employees from making elective deferrals if the employee works fewer than 20 hours per week.

-- Ms. Y, a teacher at ABC school, is hired in 2014 and is not permitted to participate in the ABC 403(b) plan in 2014 since she is reasonably expected to complete less than 1,000 hours of service per year.
-However, in 2014, Ms. Y completes 1,050 hours of service.
+- Ms. Y, a teacher at ABC school, is hired and is not permitted to participate in the ABC 403(b) plan in the year of her hire since she is reasonably expected to complete less than 1,000 hours of service per year.
+However, in the year of hire, Ms. Y completes 1,050 hours of service.

-- Since Ms. Y completed more than 1,000 of service in 2014, she must be permitted to make elective deferrals to the ABC 403(b) plan in all subsequent years, regardless of the number of hours she subsequently performs under the “once in, always in” rule.
+- Since Ms. Y completed more than 1,000 of service in her first year at ABC school, she must be permitted to make elective deferrals to the ABC 403(b) plan in all subsequent years, regardless of the number of hours she subsequently performs under the “once in, always in” rule.

 - Additionally, ABC School must remember to provide Ms. Y, as an eligible employee, with the annual Universal Availability Notice informing her of the opportunity to participate in the school’s 403(b) plan.